-4.3.
+4.2.
 Committees within the Board of Directors

-The Board of Directors has established an Audit Committee and a combined nomination and Remuneration Committee.
+The Board of Directors has established an Audit Committee and a combined Nomination and Remuneration Committee.
 The Board of Directors appoints the members and the chairman of each committee.
 Each committee consists of at least three members.
-The composition of the committees over the financial year 2009 was as follows:
+The composition of the committees over the financial year 2011 was as follows:

-Audit Committee: Mr. Luc Philips (Lugost BVBA), chairman, Mr. Staf Van Reet (Viziphar Biosciences BVBA) and Mr. Jean-Luc Dehaene.
+Audit Committee: Lugost BVBA (represented by Mr. Luc Philip), chairman, Viziphar Biosciences BVBA (represented by Mr. Staf Van Reet) and Mr. Jean-Luc Dehaene.

-The Audit Committee held 2 meetings during the financial year.
+The Audit Committee held 2 meetings during the financial year [This is an exception to principle 5.2/28 of the CG Code - see higher].

-Nomination and Remuneration Committee: Mr. StafVan Reet (Viziphar Biosciences BVBA), chairman, Mr. Landon Clay and Mr. Jean-Luc Dehaene.
+Nomination and Remuneration Committee: Viziphar Biosciences BVBA (represented by Mr. Staf Van Reet), chairman, Mr. Landon Clay and Mr. Jean-Luc Dehaene.

-The Nomination and Remuneration Committee held 2 meetings during the financial year.
+The Nomination and Remuneration Committee held one meeting during the financial year.

-The powers of these committees are described in ThromboGenics' Corporate Governance Charter (sections 3 and 4), which is available on the ThromboGenics website (www.ThromboGenics.com).
+The powers of these committees are described in ThromboGenics' Corporate Governance Charter (sections 3 and 4), which is available on the ThromboGenics website (www.thrombogenics.com).